 During the semester, you will be expected to do homework that has been assigned to promote class discussion.
-There will be several in-class activities (possibly including technology) that lead to discussions of concepts and language that you will see again on the exams.
+There will be frequent in-class discussions of concepts and language that you will see again on the exams.
 It is impossible to replicate these experiences outside of the classroom environment; therefore class attendance and participation are extremely important and will be counted toward your daily grade.
 Attendance is required and will be taken each class period.